tianocore/edk2-redfish-client/RedfishClientPkg/Readme.md

 Configuration to Redfish Protocol**.
 The Redfish feature driver gets and sets the platform configuration and incorporates it with Redfish JSON schema C structure to manipulate Redfish JSON resources.
-Then applies the settings from Redfish service to platform configurations, or vise versa to update platform configurations to Redfish service.
+Then applies the settings from Redfish service to platform configurations, or vice versa to update platform configurations to Redfish service.
 Both EDK2 Redfish Non-Collection and Collection Feature drivers are script auto-generated base on Redfish schema naming.
 The EDK2 Redfish Non-Collection feature driver manages the resource of